tensorflow/io/tensorflow_io/json/README.md

 ## JSON Datasets with Keras

+JSON Dataset could be used directly with tf.keras, which is the recommended high level API for TF 2.0.
 Here is an example of how to use JSON Datasets to parse records from JSON file and pass them into tf.Keras for training machine learning models.